Find Affordable College Courses

 6 Yearly Graduations

 The 12th most popular school in the country for soil sciences majors who are seeking their bachelor's degree is University of Florida.
 Roughly 53,300 attend the school each year.
 The average in-state tuition for full-time undergraduates is $4,477 per year, while in-state graduate students, on average, pay $10,770 per year.
-The soil sciences program at University of Florida awarded 6 bachelor's degrees during the 2020-2021 school year.
-Of these students, 50% were women and 67% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 6 people received their bachelor's degree in soil sciences from UF.
+Of these students, 75% were women and 25% were members of underrepresented racial-ethnic groups.
+Data shows that UF graduates that hold this degree go on to make a median salary of $50,408.

 #13